Yurik72/ESPHap/README.md

 ## Thermostat example

-Example folders contains sketch for [Thermostat DHT](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_DHT11), [Universal Thermostat](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Thermostat) which shows on Apple Home two icons Temperature and Humidity.
-There is universal sketch applicable for ESP32 and ESP8266 and using DHT sensor, BME28 or Dallas, as well any other hardware can be easily implemented
-Hovewer any sensor can be used with simple code changes...
-Those sketch as well includes advanced features: Web File Manager, OTA, Simple web site.
-For the [Universal Thermostat](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Thermostat) it's example how to send historical data to [thingSpeak](https://thingspeak.com/)

-Build instruction the same as for sketches above.
+The example folder contains the two sketches [Thermostat DHT](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_DHT11) and
+[Universal Thermostat](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Thermostat) which will implement temperature and humidity sensing within the Apple Home app.
+The sketches work for ESP32 and ESP8266.
+The sketch uses Adafruits DHT sensor library and works with DHT sensors like BME28 or Dallas.

+The thermostat sketch also implement some more advanced features:
+- Web File Manager
+- OTA
+- Simple web site
+The [Universal Thermostat sktech](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Thermostat) also sends historical data to [thingSpeak](https://thingspeak.com/).

 ## Switch example